ScaleComputing/HyperCoreAnsibleCollection/roles/check_local_time/README.md

 # cluster_config

-Role cluster_config can be used to:
+Role check_local_time can be used to:
-- fully configure a new HyperCore server
-- partially reconfigure an existing HyperCore server
+- check if local time in provided time zone is located within required time interval

 ## Requirements